There are 78 production schools in Denmark which are mainly located in small and mediumsized towns.

 Supervision and examinations

-The Ministry of Education is the supervisory authority for the production schools.
+The Ministry of Children and Education is the supervisory authority for the production schools.
 As a general rule, there are no tests or examinations at production schools, unless the pupil completes courses that grant credits and where there are tests.

 A full-time student equates to 40 weeks of 30 hours totalling 1200 hours.